Melampus: Later myths

 At a later date the narrative was embellished with anecdotal detail: Melampus lived in Pylos during the reign of Anaxagoras or possibly Proetus.
 The king offered a reward for anybody that could heal his son, who suffered from a strange malady.
 Melampus killed an ox and talked to the vultures that came to eat the corpse.
 They said that the last time they had had such a feast was when the king had made a sacrifice.
 They told Melampus that the prince had been frightened of the big, bloody knife and the king tossed it aside to calm the child.
 It had hit a tree and injured a hamadryad, who cursed the prince with the sickness.
 The hamadryad told Melampus that the boy would be healed if the knife was taken out of the trunk of the tree and boiled, then the prince should drink the rusty water that resulted.
 Melampus followed her directions and, as payment for the cure, demanded two thirds of the kingdom for himself, and one third for his brother, Bias.
 The king agreed.

-In another version of Melampus' story, when the women of Argos were driven mad by Dionysus, in the reign of Anaxagoras or possibly Proetus, Melampus was brought in to cure them, but demanded a third of the kingdom as payment.
+In another version of Melampus' story, when the three Proetids or all the women of Argos were driven mad by Dionysus, in the reign of Anaxagoras or possibly Proetus, Melampus was brought in to cure them, but demanded a third of the kingdom as payment.
 The king refused, but the women became wilder than ever, and he was forced to seek out Melampus again, who this time demanded both a third for himself and another third for his brother Bias.
 The king felt he had no choice but to agree, and so Melampus led them to the city of Lusi where they were healed of their madness in a sanctuary of Artemis.

 Melampus' reputation as a seer spawned myths that verge on anecdote, to account for his gift, the offering of serpents.
 In one, as a young boy, he told his servants not to kill two snakes.
 Grateful, the snakes gave Melampus the ability to speak with animals.

 Another version says that he found a mother snake that had been crushed under a cart and two orphaned babies.
 Rather than leaving them he gave the snake a burial and raised the young ones.
 To thank him they licked his ears so clean that he was able to understand animals.